bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Two subtle points to mention.
-First, if we were able to simulate Hamiltonian dynamics exactly, :math:`H_{X_k} = H_{Y_k}` (recall the Hamiltonian is constant along a trajectory), which would get us to a 100% acceptance rate.
+First, if we were able to simulate Hamiltonian dynamics exactly, :math:`H_{X_k} = H_{Y_k}` (recall the Hamiltonian is constant along a trajectory), then that would get us to a 100% acceptance rate.
 Unfortunately, Leapfrog or any other approximation method doesn't quite get us there so we need the MH step.
-Second, the reason why we need the negate the momentum at the end is so that our transition probabilities are symmetric, i.e.  :math:`T(X_k|Y_k) = T(Y_k|X_k)` (Equation 44), which follows from the fact that we can reverse our Leapfrog steps by negating the momentum and running it back the same number of steps.
+Second, the reason why we need to negate the momentum at the end is so that our transition probabilities are symmetric, i.e.  :math:`T(X_k|Y_k) = T(Y_k|X_k)` (Equation 44), which follows from the fact that we can reverse our Leapfrog steps by negating the momentum and running it back the same number of steps.
 If we didn't include this step,